liuchengxu/vim-clap/README.md

   - String: external command to generate input to vim-clap (e.g. `find .`).
   - Funcref: reference to function that returns a List to generate input to vim-clap.

 - `source_async`: String, job command to filter the items of `source` based on the external tools.
+The default implementation is to feed the output of `source` into the external fuzzy filters and then display the filtered result, which could have some limitations, e.g., the matched input is not highlighted.

 - `filter`: given what you have typed, use `filter(entry)` to evaluate each entry in the display window, when the result is zero remove the item from the current result list.
 The default implementation is to match the input using vim's regex.